AfonsoCFonseca/Bejeweled-Game/README.md

 Created a level system that levels up every time the user reaches another 1200 score to the total score he has.
 For a better understanding of the progress in the game, I've added a UI bar to let the user know in which part of the level he is, depending on his score, I also, added text to inform the user of his current.
 Made a few improvements to the scoring system and created some exploding sounds for each time a match is made.
 The button reset was added to the UI for a fast reset of the board, level and score.

-Every time a set of pieces match, I generate the exact number of pieces on the same Y axis with an X axis of (x * TILE.HEIGHT) + initial board height with a random generation of piece_type, then set the current empty tiles on the board to the generated ones and add animation so they move from the upper board to the desired location
+Every time a set of pieces match, I generate the exact number of pieces on the same Y axis with an X axis of (x * TILE.HEIGHT) + initial board height with a random generation of piece_type, then set the current empty tiles on the board to the generated ones and add animation so they move from the upper board to the desired location.

+Improved the UI with small borders on the score and added a restart and menu button.
+Made the logic for the match sequence, each time a piece match with others the map changes and there's a validation required for two mechanics, looking for a match sequence and checking if exists any possible future match...
+I started matching the actual pieces and let the game over trigger to the end of the game.
+Also, added some sound to the level up trigger, created some UI scoring triggered where the match was made and with different colors, depending on the pieces that match.

+The Game Over verification was the last core thing that I built.
+For every movement of the pieces and after the matches, I run method that checks every possible movemento for every piece to ensure that there's still some combinations left to do, if there isn't a game over screen is shown with the score and restart button

 # Future Implementation
 upgrade piece after a 4> piece match